 ENTERTAININGARTS: Freelance Writer, Director, Producer, & Consultant, 2000 – Present (Los Angeles, CA & Manitowoc, WI)

 CALIFORNIA: Offering a diverse range of services spanning show and event creation, development, and operations; management and strategic planning; writing and directing commissioned and “spec” projects; formation of custom training programs; company policy development; marketing and public relations support.
 Clients included Paramount Parks, Busch Entertainment Corporation, Tales From the Crypt Productions, Thinkwell Design & Production, Heartbeat Productions, LEGOLAND California, Thomas-Gregor Associates, and the California Writers Club.
-Also, developed numerous television project proposals as part of Glue Factory Media (in partnership with John Stuart West and Calvin Mays).
+Also, developed numerous "spec" television project proposals as part of Glue Factory Media (in partnership with John Stuart West and Calvin Mays).

 WISCONSIN: World-premiere production of “Birch Hollow,” a 2-act play by Matthew Schliesman, produced and presented by The Masquers, Inc. to open their 85th season, November 12-14, 2015.
 Development of "genealogical adventure story," -- THE SEARCH FOR GORDON continues.
 Post Executive Director position with the Capitol Civic Centre, creative focus is expanding as projects-on-hold are resumed and new opportunities are pursued.

 Vice President of Entertainment, Knott’s Berry Farm, 1994 - 1999 (Buena Park, CA)